seriousben/seriousben.com/content/_index.md

 +++
-weight = 1
 title = "Home"
 +++

-Hey!
+## Hey!
 I'm Benjamin.
 Welcome to my blog.

+This site is about random [thoughts](/blog) and [articles](/tldr) I find interesting about best practices, programming, micro-services and enjoying life.